On this page:

 If the site owner refuses to return your money, you can apply to VCAT for an order requiring the repayment.
 However, if you have damaged the dwelling, VCAT can order you to pay compensation to the site owner or a related party.

-When a purchase right cannot be cancelled
+When a purchase right can't be cancelled

 Sections of the Act